 Your repayment plan will be set up and approved by the courts.
 Unless a creditor files a formal objection to the plan, then all your creditors are bound by the confirmed plan.
 Under the plan, you will make regular monthly payments to a Chapter 13 Trustee, who then pays the creditors over the period of the plan.
 The repayment varies from 1% to 100% of what is owed, depending on the factors such as your income, expenses and type of debt.
 Once you complete all necessary payments, any unpaid balances on dischargeable debts are discharged.

-For example, let’s say you owe $6,000 credit card debt.
-The plan may provide for the repayment at 10% over a period of 60 months.
-You would pay $10 per month (6,000 ÷ 60) toward that debt.
+For example, let’s say you owe $6,000 in credit card debt.
+The plan may provide for the repayment at 10% over a period of 60 months, or $600.
+You would pay $10 per month toward that debt.
 At the end of the plan, the balance of the debt is discharged and you won’t owe any more money.

 Under Chapter 13, you can keep your property, so it will stop foreclosure of your home, even if foreclosure has already been filed.
 If you have missed payments on your mortgage and are threatened with foreclosure, this gives you a chance to make them up.
 Instead of having to pay the missed payments all at once, you can restart your regular mortgage payment and cover the arrears (the missed payments) in small, affordable payments over the period of three to five years.

-When it comes to debt-relief, the sooner you take action the better, as delaying only gets you deeper in a hole.
+Time is of the essence when it comes to debt relief.
+The sooner you take action, the better.
 A free consultation with an experienced and compassionate Ohio bankruptcy attorney at Fesenmyer Cousino Weinzimmer can help you decide what is the best option for your individual situation.
 Contact us by email or by calling 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati).
 You will receive valuable, personalized insights on debt relief suitable for your situation, with no further obligation.